Sea Turtle Migration

 - Leatherback sea turtles are among the most highly migratory animals on earth, traveling as many as 10,000 miles or more each year between foraging grounds in search of jellyfish.

 - Loggerheads born in Japan migrate almost 8,000 miles to the rich waters off Baja, Mexico to feed and mature.
 Once they have reached sexual maturity, they migrate back to Japan to breed and nest.
 To read more about this amazing migration click here.

-- The leatherback has a lightly pigmented (often pink) spot on the top of their head directly above their brain.
+- The leatherback has a lightly pink spot on the top of its head directly above their brain.
 It is thought that this allows light to reach the pineal gland which may be used for migration.
 The pineal gland is an endocrine gland found in vertebrates which affects wake/sleep patterns and functions to signal daylength.
 This combined with a change in temperature can signal a change in daylength and season which indicates migration time.

 What is SEE Turtles?